cpske/ISP/feedback/labexam2-feedback.md

   self.assertContains(response, todo.description)
   ```

-## 2. If you create and save a new todo, then invoke the URL `/todo/id/done/` (using the todo's id), then verify that 2 things occur:
+## Problem 2.
+If you create and save a new todo, then invoke the URL `/todo/id/done/` (using the todo's id), then verify that 2 things occur:
  - (a) todo.done is `True`
  - (b) the todo is **not** on the index page